-As I approach my one-year anniversary on a ketogenic diet, I am reflecting on some of the many lessons I have learned along the way.
-My hope is that my experience will be helpful to others with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+As I approach my first anniversary on a ketogenic diet, I reflect on some of the many lessons I have learned along the way.
+I hope that my experience will help others with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).

 Why the ketogenic diet for ME/CFS?

-There are many reasons why keto could be helpful for people with ME/CFS – it can help to lower inflammation, clear away brain fog, rev up metabolism and provide an alternative fuel source that bypasses some of the many potential problems with energy production found in ME/CFS.
+There are many reasons keto could help people with ME/CFS – it can help lower inflammation, clear away brain fog, rev up metabolism, and provide an alternative fuel source that bypasses some of the many potential problems with energy production found in ME/CFS.
 Keto also mimics beneficial aspects of fasting, such as autophagy – the breakdown and recycling of old cells.
 I have seen benefits in some of these areas and wrote more about these topics here.

 Ketosis – the burning of ketones instead of glucose for fuel – is woven deeply into our evolutionary history.
 Having metabolic flexibility to use different fuels (glucose, fatty acids, amino acids) allowed humans to survive during times of scarcity and is reflected in our metabolism today.
 Ketosis can be achieved by burning fat stores during periods of fasting and/or with carbohydrate restriction.

-During this past year, I have witnessed the tribalism in diet politics and have sought out people who transcend nutritional dogma and bring a more reasonable and scientific approach to dietary discussions.
+This past year, I have witnessed tribalism in diet politics.
+I have sought out people who transcend nutritional dogma and bring a more reasonable and scientific approach to dietary discussions.
 While some may disagree with a few of my points below, the unique impairments found in ME/CFS might require a little more attention relative to the general population.

-There are many ways to approach keto but some portray it as a license to eat poorly at the expense of good nutrition – it isn’t hard to conjure images of people stuffing their faces with bacon and butter coffee.
-As someone with a chronic illness, I am more interested in getting the right nutrients to fuel my body and correcting some of the deficits that are common in this disease.
+There are many ways to approach keto, but some portray it as a license to eat poorly at the expense of good nutrition – it isn’t hard to conjure images of people stuffing their faces with bacon and butter coffee.
+As someone with a chronic illness, I am more interested in getting the right nutrients to fuel my body and correct some of the common deficits in this disease.
 I approach keto through this lens.

 1 | Getting macros right can take some trial and error